Motsepe-Jr/AI-research-papers-pseudo-code/README.md

 Contributions to the repository are welcome from the AI community.
 If you have pseudocode implementations from research papers that are not yet included, feel free to submit a pull request.
 Together, we can build a comprehensive and accessible resource that facilitates understanding and implementation of AI research.

-Disclaimer: The pseudo code is not meant to mirro the source code line by line, but the opbjective is to condence the algorithm into small code that everyone can understand
+Disclaimer: The pseudocode aims to present the algorithm in a condensed form that is easily understandable, rather than mirroring the exact line-by-line structure of the source code.